sv-giampa/dev/README.md

             - driver: nvidia
               capabilities: [gpu]

-## Little survey on nVidia CUDA integration
+## Notes on nVidia CUDA integration
 For accessing CUDA technology from within the container you conceptually need to do the following 3 steps:

 1. Install nVidia drivers into the host system;